exphert/Scripts/how-to-use-for-discord.md

 4. Save the file and restart Discord.
 The DevTools shortcut (Ctrl+Shift+I or Cmd+Option+I) should now work.
 ```

-# Then copy the content of the script you want to use and paste in discord app console (if cannot paste, type `allow pasting`, then paste again)
+### Then copy the content of the script you want to use and paste in discord app console (if cannot paste, type `allow pasting`, then paste again)

+## IMPORTANT!!
+Follow the printed instructions depending on what type of quest you have
+- If your quest says to "play" the game or watch a video, you can just wait and do nothing
+- If your quest says to "stream" the game, join a vc with a friend or alt and stream any window